kellnerd/gsoc-proposal/README.md

 However, most of my coding skills which are relevant to manage this project have been obtained by self-study.
 I am experienced with HTML, CSS, JavaScript and SQL, which I have used for multiple of my personal projects over the last ten years.
 For my bachelor thesis I developed a Node.js web application with the Express.js framework which is also used by BookBrainz, so I am also familiar with that.
-About two years ago I have started to learn TypeScript as I had noticed that I was written lots of JSDoc type annotations since I am using VS code as my IDE.
+About two years ago I have started to learn TypeScript as I had noticed that I was writing lots of JSDoc type annotations since I am using VS code as my IDE.
 My love for regular expressions might also prove useful when it comes to parsing records from external data sources.

 While I was still at school (which unfortunately did not offer real IT classes), I have given many different (programming) languages a try: